black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 To create a non-capturing group in a regular expression, you can add ?: after the opening parenthesis of a group.
 For instance, (?:a|b) will match either a or b, but it will not capture the result.

 Update your regular expression to use a non-capturing group.

+# Step 21
+Your next regular expression will look for strings like free money.
+Start by declaring a freeRegex variable and assigning it a regular expression that will match the string free money.
+Remember to make it case-insensitive.